rodoherty1/intro-to-kubernetes/README.md

 Your application can be a rudimentary nodejs webserver (that's what I did) or a java application with a dependency on a Cassandra cluster (which is what we eventually created).

-First you should confirm that your docker image can be run in your local machine.
+First you should confirm that your docker image runs correctly on your local machine.

-_*todo*: Mention how your docker runtime can be associated with the registry in your GCP project_
+Next, configure your docker runtime so that it can push images to the docker container registry in your GCP project.

+    gcloud auth configure-docker

-The next step is to tag your image with a name that GCP will accept.
+Now tag your image with a name that GCP will accept.

     docker tag myapplication:v1 gcr.io/[MY_GCP_PROJECT_NAME]/myapplication:v1